tardate/LittleArduinoProjects/Electronics101/Power/SwitchModePowerSupplies/BoostConverterModules/SX1308Module1/README.md

 SX1308-based boost converter modules are available from many sources.
-The [aliexpress seller](https://www.aliexpress.com/item/4001066566291.html) I purchased from offers the module in a small formfactor with no input or output connectors, suitable for wiring into any circuit.
+The [aliexpress seller](https://www.aliexpress.com/item/4001066566291.html) I purchased from offers the module in a small form factor with no input or output connectors, suitable for wiring into any circuit.

 ![modules](assets/modules.jpg)